Tayoso/openreach_case_study/README.md

 The value framework/key performance indicators are key towards monitoring the progress of the product development.
 Transparency and Integrity are core to the foundation of the core product value framework.
 Efficiency and Accuracy ***are add-ons which ensure that the tool which sits upon this robust platform is capable of delivering accurate and efficient value.***

 - Transparency
   - Transparency and accountability are products of good data governance.
 Does the product allow domain agnostic operability?
 - Integrity

-  - Robust enough to meet the requirements of all the teams relying on this product?
+  - Robust enough to meet the requirements of all the teams relying on this product without failing?
-  - Can this tool be relied upon short term and long term?
+  - Can this tool be relied upon in the short term and long term?
   - How will this product be maintained?
 - Efficient
   - Does it deliver value?
 - Accuracy
   - Are the predicted dates reliable and not too far from the expected?
-  - Does it minimize errors compared to manual predictions?
+  - Does it minimise errors compared to manual predictions?

-  ​

-The core value from this project is improving certainty for our customers.

-How would we achieve this?
-By creating a more efficient way of estimating delivery completion date.